protocol/nft-website/docs/tutorial/avax-nft.md

 >> When such function is called off-chain (i.e. from ethers.js as we are), the return value is the hash of that transaction.
 If we called `mintTo` directly, we would receive in return the transaction object, not the token ID we expect from the actual `mintTo` method in the contract.
 >> To learn more, read [View and Pure Functions](https://solidity-by-example.org/view-and-pure-functions/), this [Stack Exchange post](https://ethereum.stackexchange.com/questions/88119/i-see-no-way-to-obtain-the-return-value-of-a-non-view-function-ethers-js), and [ethers.js doc for `callStatic`](https://docs.ethers.io/v5/single-page/#/v5/api/contract/contract/-%23-contract-callStatic).

 The receiving address now owns 1 FIT.
-By the default `ethers` use the first address as the signer of the transaction, therefore it is `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` signing off the minting.
+By default `ethers` uses the first address as the signer of the transaction, therefore it is `0x8db97C7cEcE249c2b98bDC0226Cc4C2A57BF52FC` signing off on the minting.

-Note the `ipfs://...` provided as the token metadata URI. `ERC721URIStorage` is a special implementation of the IERC721 interface with extra capability of setting and getting metadata URI for the token.
+Note the `ipfs://...` provided as the token metadata URI. [`ERC721URIStorage`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#ERC721URIStorage) is a special implementation of the IERC721 interface with extra capabilities of setting and getting metadata URI for each token.
 This token URI will be retrieved by uploading the intial metadata to [nft.storage](https://nft.storage).

 ## Uploading NFT metadata

-Before we can continue, install `nft.storage` and `mime` libraries with `npm install nft.storage mime --save`.
+Before we can continue, install `nft.storage` and `mime` libraries at the project's root level with `npm install nft.storage mime --save`.

 Now we will upload an NFT's metadata -- image, name, and description -- to nft.storage and use the resulting IPFS URI in the `mintTo`.
 To write a script that can be imported and run on Hardhat Node REPL, create a file called `upload.mjs` inside the `/scripts` directory with the following code (replacing `NFT_STORAGE_KEY` variable with **your own API key**).